AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mcp-87-magento-patch-storefront-broken.md

 * Adobe Commerce (all deployment methods) 2.3.1 - 2.4.1.

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 The stock reindex of catalogs with large profiles is very slow.

-<u>Steps to reproduce:</u>
+<ins>Steps to reproduce:</ins>

 1. Log in to the Admin Panel.
 1. Navigate to: **Products** > **Catalog**.